material-motion/material-motion/concepts/patterns.md

 Here, `fadeIn` is an Expectation.

-The fading in of the target **is not executed here**. `addExpectation` has simply registered the Expectation of the desired change to some system.
-That system is expected to fulfill the Expectation at some later point in the program's execution.
+The fading in of the target **is not executed here**.

+`addExpectation` has registered the Expectation to a system.
+It does not matter which system, so long as the system fulfills the Expectation at some later point in the program's execution.

 Also consider this pseudo-code: